Sorry, you need to enable JavaScript to visit this website.

 Do I need to cut out foods that trigger acid reflux completely?

 Whilst avoiding trigger foods is recommended for reducing the chances of acid reflux, completely avoiding many of these foods and drinks can be fairly unrealistic for most people.
+Like most dietary recommendations, when considering which acid reflux foods to avoid or reduce, moderation is key.

 If you suffer from reflux it may be a good idea to keep a food diary to help you identify which exact foods are the worst foods for acid reflux for you personally.
 As much of the medical research has concluded, the link between reflux and diet isn’t conclusive.
 Whilst there are some foods that more commonly cause acid reflux, this won’t be the case for every person and in every instance.

-In addition to foods that trigger acid reflux, what other things cause acid reflux?
+What other things cause acid reflux?

 Image